 Ahhh, you guys.
 These Sausage Stuffed Portobello Mushrooms are my new favorite thing, I’m not even kidding.
 Portobello mushrooms make a great low carb dinner base.
 You know I love using vegetables as a carb replacer like with THESE bell peppers or THESE bell peppers or ALL the spaghetti squash.
 PS, spell check is telling me that “carb replacer” isn’t a thing?
 Um, I have to disagree, carb replacer is TOTALLY a thing, and these Sausage Stuffed Portobello Mushrooms are totally one of them.
 Those?
 Anyhoo.

-So, here is how this works.
 First you make a delicious, savory, lip smacking sausage marinara sauce.
 Then you fill some beautiful portobello mushroom caps with said sausage marinara.
-Then you top with lots of mozzarella.
+Finally, you top with lots of mozzarella.
 Pop them in the oven until they get golden brown and bubbly.

 Word to the wise, this makes a TON of sauce.
 Like enough for 8 mushrooms.
 As much as I love them, that would be 4 meals for me and the mister.
 So I usually make 4 mushrooms, which we have for dinner and lunch the next day.
 Then I save half the sauce for another dinner.
 Hello!
 This is a multi tasking recipe!
 You can even meal prep!
 Or you can make 8 mushrooms, maybe you have 8 hungry kids that love mushrooms, I don’t know.
 Either way, you have some delicious, savory, cheesy, sausage stuffed portobello mushrooms in your future.